Portfolio-Allan-Rolle/100AngularChallenges/README.md

 95. Build a pipe that converts a string into a URL-friendly format, replacing spaces with hyphens and removing special characters.
 96. Build a pipe that displays timestamps in a relative format, like “just now,” “a few minutes ago,” or “yesterday.”
 97. Build a pipe that shuffles the elements of an array, creating a random order for display.
+98. Build a pipe that converts a string into a URL slug by removing special characters, converting spaces to hyphens, and making it lowercase.